 - How to stop dangerous pathogens such as Listeria and Salmonella from entering your facility

 - Overcoming hygiene training pitfalls with temporary or seasonal production staff

-- The benefits of building consistent hygiene SOPs across all production facilities
+- The benefits of building consistent food safety culture SOPs across all production facilities

 They also demonstrate CleanTech® handwashing stations with footwear enhancements that aim to consistently remove more than 99.9% of pathogens from an employee’s footwear and hands in just 12 seconds.
 Below is a transcript of the webinar: